bwunder/anonym/README.md

             ...Docker API, SQLPad HTTPS and SQL Server TDS exposed under a TLS shroud ...Contained on a single Linux compute instance

-    And then do it again and again, over and over, exactly the same every time, on each and every developer and tester's stand alone compute instance.

-    Oh, and it has to be easy for everybody to get it right every time.

-    System as a unit
-        Database images, clones from any modern data milieu taken from live SQL Servers else TSQL scripts of the physical database model are applied to containers built from "official" images from https://hub.docker.com (dockerhub).
-Other relational databases, document stores, graphs and key stores may be included along side the SQL Servers.
-Applications too, on a virtual private ethernet simulation of the cloned network(s) or use the Docker CLI to join the Docker Container Engine and database instances to the connected network(s) of the host.

 Make and maintain any laptop as a conformed and universal DEV/TEST appliance.
-Distribute to the team as dockerfiles buit upon images from [dockerhub](https://hub.docker.com).
+Distribute as dockerfiles for images from [dockerhub](https://hub.docker.com), with or without user supplied data and config.
-    Validate changes as is consistent with the organization defined Software Lifecycle Practices and accept them into the mainline as dockerfile layers.
-Team members can all use the same environment definitions and descriptors as are used in the live system without stepping on one another.
-All can apply change layers as they are validated and accepted by team leaders.
-And all can rebase their anonym to current state at any time.

 Many valid non-production* scenarios: Availability Groups, Clouds, Clusters, Farms, Federations, Graphs, Networks

     Emulate any complex distributed SQL data resource (it) on one compute instance:
             ⏺  Architects can mock it up